 • Combine all of your dry ingredients in a large bowl and mix until everything is evenly distributed – flour, cornmeal, sugar, baking soda, baking powder, and salt.

-• The next step is to whisk the eggs into your buttermilk or "faux buttermilk" using a fork.
-Make sure it is combined well and the eggs are whisked and broken up nicely.
+• The next step is to whisk the eggs into your buttermilk or “faux buttermilk” using a fork.
+Make sure the wet ingredients are combined well, and the eggs are whisked and broken up nicely.

 1 cup buttermilk, 2 eggs

-• Add the egg/buttermilk mixture and your melted butter to the dry ingredients.
-(Make sure that the butter has cooled off enough so that your eggs don't scramble/curdle.)
+• Next, add the egg and buttermilk mixture and your melted butter to the dry ingredients.
+(Make sure that the butter has cooled off enough so that your eggs don't scramble or curdle.)

-• Fold gently, until the wet and dry ingredients are just combined.
-If you over-mix, your batter won't be able to rise and your cornbread will be flat.
+• Fold everything together gently until the wet and dry ingredients are just combined.
+If you overmix, your batter won’t be able to rise, and your cornbread will be flat.

 • Pour your batter into the hot skillet.
 It's okay if it makes sizzling sounds – that's what we want – and place the skillet back in the oven.